 - Be silly and play with their favourite toy

-Even if you managed to catch your child's attention for just a quick glance, five seconds is all your photographer will need to manage to get a couple quick pics in the same pose.
+Even if you managed to catch your child's attention for just a quick glance, five seconds is all your photographer needs to get a couple of quick shots in the same pose.

 Now onto the toys.
 Yes, some toys are distracting, but they are also eye-catching to your child!
-Use them to your advantage and bring some of your child's favourite toys to the photoshoot.
-The toys can be used to sway your child to do as you ask them to if they would like to play with their toys after the photos are finished (believe it or not, bribery can do wonders).
+Use them to your advantage and bring some of your child's favourite toys to the photo shoot.
+The toys can be used to persuade your child; if they would like to play with their toys after the photos are finished, they need to do what you ask the photographer (believe it or not, bribery can do wonders).

-You can also use the toy(s) to play silly with behind the photographer to catch your child's attention.
+You can also use the toy(s) to be silly behind the photographer to catch your child's attention.

 Now be warned though, if your child is very attached to a certain toy, that particular toy may just end up in your photos.
 Keep this in mind while choosing the toys as to which ones wouldn't be so noticeable in your photos.
 Maybe leave the 30" plush stuffed animal back at home, just in case.